 I’m a big fan of green glass (obviously), and lately, I just can’t get enough aqua vases.
 Something about glass just looks elegant and polished.

 Of course you don’t have to spend a lot, just shop around a bit.
 I’ve had luck finding smaller ones for cheap at HomeGoods and Marshall’s.
-I also just bought this big aqua vase, which I’m loving in our kitchen.
+I also just bought this big aqua vase, which I’m loving in our white kitchen.

-As for that white concrete-looking vase, you can see the simple DIY here.
+As for that white concrete-looking vase, it was such simple DIY.

 Between the wood frames on the artwork, and this little driftwood sphere, I’m loving the look of the whitewashed wood lately.
 I know, I know, big surprise that I love decorating with white.

 I love this little rope sphere.
 You can find it online here.

 Plus the rope and burlap around the tops of vases adds a fun nautical touch.

 4. Flowers or greenery (or some sort of life)